Ulltralord/AES/README.md

  • -i – defines the input options:

-    • - for "crypt" mode: file/files/directories.
+  - for "crypt" mode: file/files/directories.
 Name can be given by mask: ?, *.
 To encrypt all contents of the current directory use "*" or "*.*";

-    • - for "decrypt" mode: path and filename with previously encrypted data.
+  - for "decrypt" mode: path and filename with previously encrypted data.

  • -o – output options:

-    • - for "crypt" mode: name and path to the file with encrypted data;
+  - for "crypt" mode: name and path to the file with encrypted data;

-    • - for "decrypt" mode: the path to the file/files/directories being restored.
+  - for "decrypt" mode: the path to the file/files/directories being restored.

- • -p – password (the maximum size is 16 bytes)
+ • -p – password (the maximum size is 16 bytes).